MIDSOMER MURDERS: Season 18

 Other investigations this season involve: unraveling a complex feud from the past, cracking a case where art imitates death, and diving into a murder with secrets long buried in the hallowed ground.
 Featured guest stars this season include Helen Baxendale (FRIENDS), Hari Dhillon (THIS IS US), Lee Armstrong (CALL THE MIDWIFE), and Alison Steadman (GAVIN & STACEY), among others.

-“Habeas Corpus” - Thursday, Sept.
-16 from 10-11:30 p.m. on KPBS TV - When wealthy landowner Gregory Lancaster's body goes missing on the night of his death, a sinister web of secrets and lies is exposed in the village of Little Malton.
+“Habeas Corpus” - Thursday, Feb.
+23, 2023 at 10 p.m. on KPBS TV - When wealthy landowner Gregory Lancaster's body goes missing on the night of his death, a sinister web of secrets and lies is exposed in the village of Little Malton.
 DCI John Barnaby, DS Charlie Nelson and new Forensic Pathologist Dr. Kam Karimore (Manjinder Virk ) are drawn into a macabre world of body-snatching as they seek to identify the villain.
 Guest star Helen Baxendale (FRIENDS) and Diana Quick ("Brideshead Revisited").

 “The Incident At Cooper Hill” - Thursday, Sept.
 23 from 10-11:30 p.m. on KPBS TV - Mysterious lights are seen in the sky over famous UFO hot-spot Cooper Hill.
 When a local forest ranger suffers a strange death, the visiting UFO spotters are convinced aliens are responsible.
 DCI Barnaby and DS Nelson unearth suspicions, betrayals, and long-buried secrets in their search for the truth, centering on the nearby RAF base, including events going back over 20 years when secret research was conducted on aerial spying equipment, and there were secret affairs between villagers and RAF personnel.
 Guest stars Lee Armstrong (CALL THE MIDWIFE) and Alison Steadman (GAVIN & STACEY)